yolk/valvat/README.md

     Valvat.new("ATU345789003").to_a
     => ["AT", "U345789003"]

 Both methods always return an array.
 If it can not detect the country or the given country is located outside of europe it returns `[nil, nil]`.
-Please note that this does not strictly return the iso country code: for greek vat numbers this returns the iso language code 'EL' instead of the iso country code 'GR'.
+Please note that this does not strictly return the ISO country code: for greek vat numbers this returns the ISO language code 'EL' instead of the ISO country code 'GR'.

-To extract the iso country code of a given vat number:
+To extract the ISO country code of a given vat number:

     Valvat.new("EL7345789003").iso_country_code
     => "GR"